ehmicky/autoserver/docs/events.md

   - `query`, `headers`: `false`, i.e. this information is not included in event payloads.
   - `payload`, `data`, `response`: only keep `id`.
+  - when using GraphQL and specifying an `operationName`, this will also be included in either `query` or `payload`

 # Performance monitoring